Pam Bruns, STF Founder and Executive Director [Email]

 From 1996-2002 Pam served as Director of Human Rights Watch in Southern California.
 She broadened support for HRW in Los Angeles by establishing the Young Advocates, Women’s Rights Committee, HRW University Project and the Student Task Force.
 As adjunct professor teaching human rights at Mount St. Mary’s College, she founded the Human Rights Film Festival in 2003.
 Volunteering to direct STF and developing human rights education as part of STF has been Pam’s primary focus since 2005.

-Kristin Ghazarians, STF Project Liaison [Email]
+Kristin Ghazarians, STF Manager [Email]

 Kristin is a graduate from Syracuse University’s Public Diplomacy program and University of California, San Diego’s International Studies department.
 Her background is in international relations, conflict resolution and public relations.
-She has worked for Amnesty International as the Mid-Atlantic Regional Office Administrator in Washington, DC, interned with the United Nations in Geneva, Switzerland and taught English in Cambodia and Los Angeles.
+She worked for Amnesty International as the Mid-Atlantic Regional Office Administrator in Washington, DC, interned with the United Nations in Geneva, Switzerland and taught English in Cambodia and Los Angeles.
 Kristin loves to travel and has spent a lot of time focusing on human rights while abroad.
 She has dedicated her academic and professional careers to human rights and enjoys working with the STF community.

 Nancy Nazarian-Medina, STF Program Advisor [Email]